-The article is quite technical and interesting as the journalist Gordon Deegan gives fairly precise figures earned by the band’s Curtain Call Ltd in 2012, a year boosted by the album Roses.
+The article is interesting but quite technical as the journalist Gordon Deegan gives fairly precise figures earned by the band’s Curtain Call Ltd in 2012, a year boosted by the album “Roses”.
 All four members have a 25% shareholding in Curtain Call Ltd.

-Even if the revenues are not in million(s) anymore probably due to the crisis in the music industry these last years (but which artists are not impacted!) this is still a good news !
+Even if the revenues are not in million(s) anymore probably due to the crisis in the music industry these last years (but which artist is not impacted!) this is still a good news.

 Dear Cranberries fans,